georgedevcode/cr_earthquake_dashboard/README.md

 # Costa Rica earthquake activity dashboard using Streamlit and Plotly

 This application was developed using pure python.
-Currently the application is deployed on heroku:https://crearthquakes.herokuapp.com/
+Currently the application is deployed on heroku: https://crearthquakes.herokuapp.com/

+You can also find the application deployed on Azure App Services: https://crearthquakesdashboard.azurewebsites.net/

 I used the library Streamlit for building the UI and the Web interface.